aslamdoctor/search-attributes-for-woocommerce/readme.txt

 Yes. if you disable or delete the plugin, the changes you made will be undone.
 Also if you change the Status in plugin settings to "Disabled", it will not search for attributes.

+== Contribute ==

+If you want to fix a bug in the plugin or add new features, feel free to fork this [github repo](https://github.com/aslamdoctor/search-attributes-for-woocommerce) and follow the `CONTRIBUTING.md` file in the github repo for guidelines.

 == Screenshots ==

 1. Search result for color "red" before activating plugin